 A search window occupies the menu window’s left half of the edge.
 The settings panel, the lock screen, and the Log Out panel are buttons on start to its right.

 The taskbar’s far right-hand side includes the usual clock read, volume control icon, Internet connection status icon, and Workspace Switcher applet.
 The taskbar core displays the minimized windows and other programs running.
-You can right-click any menu item to position it in Favorites, on the screen, or on the Taskbar’s Quick Start section.
+You can right-click any menu item to position it in Favorites, on the screen, or the Taskbar’s Quick Start section.

 Linux Lite 4.6 offers a lot of usability and versatility.
 The desktop provides much more system control and configuration options than many of the more popular desktops like Enlightenment, GNOME 3, and Budgie.

 All controls and configurations of the device are located within the main menu display in the Configurations option.
 Windows users will find the Control Panel very related.

 Only recent beginners to Linux won’t need much experimentation or head-scratching to work through Linux Lite.
 The design is intuitive and familiar.
 The Welcome panel offers a beneficial collection of information and resources.